You Can Be A Bread Baker, Too!

 If you didn’t get the chance to take Gene Fioretti’s class in previous seasons, he’s back for another class on making artisan bread!
 The class is offered on Friday, Nov.
 11, 1 p.m.

-Gene will demonstrate the vital steps in mixing, forming and baking this wonderful loaf and at the end of the class, you will see the loaf that will have baked throughout the class.
-You will receive a copy of the recipe and have ample time to discuss the many aspects of artisan bread-making.
+Fioretti will demonstrate the vital steps in mixing, forming, and baking this wonderful loaf.
+At the end of the class, you will see the loaf that has been baking all through the class.
+He will give you a copy of the recipe, and there will be ample time to discuss the tips and techniques of artisan bread-making.

-Gene is a retired cardiologist, who learned to bake bread in 1979 from one of his patients, a retired German baker.
-He had the privilege of helping the baker through his heart attack and the baker repaid him with a day-long bread class at his home.
-Gene has been baking bread ever since.
+Fioretti is a retired cardiologist, who learned to bake bread in 1979 from one of his patients, a retired German baker.
+After he successfully helped the baker through his heart attack, the baker repaid him with a daylong bread class at his home.
+Gene has been baking ever since.

 LOCATION: Instructor's home